My cat isn't eating

 - Pain – pain often causes a reduced appetite.

 - High temperature – a high temperature (fever) usually decreases the appetite.

-Changing your cat’s food suddenly or moving their food bowl from its usual place can cause a cat to stop eating.
-Read our guide on how to safely change your cat’s diet.
+- Change of food or feeding location – changing your cat's food suddenly or moving their bowl from its usual place may stop them eating.
+Read our guide on how to safely change your cat's diet.